MonetDBSolutions/MonetDBe-Python/doc/introduction.rst

 the SQL standard.
 MonetDBe is more strict.
 This may result in minor differences in error handling or even some surprises in the results.

-Reminder, the Python package monetdbe 0.7 is an *alpha release* made available from Pypi.
+Reminder, the Python package monetdbe is an *alpha release* made available from Pypi.
 You don’t need to install MonetDB itself.
 Several edges are currently dealt with before MonetDBe becomes an official release, but users are more than welcome to try it out.
-Please drop us a
-note on your experiences.